 Notes about counteract options

 1): They could have eliminated their wry diagonal pointing by moving backwards their Guaras.
-A Guara-steered raft you can point where you want, and therefore too along a centerline as explained at page #5.
+A Guara-steered raft you can point where you want, and therefore too along a centerline, as explained:

 The pointing of a Guara-raft depend only of the hold in water against the centred windpress on sail.
 The helmsman should therefor plunge down a surplus of guaras aft, as can move backward the CLR.
 And that may too mean: lift up all fore Guaras.